Basker Docs

 The SEO tab typically holds:

 • Meta title — the title that appears in a search engine result and on browser tabs.
-If you leave this empty, Basker uses the record's main title.
+Aim for around 50–60 characters.

 • Meta description — a short summary that appears under the title in search results.
-Aim for 50–160 characters.
+Aim for around 100–150 characters.

 • Meta image — the image used when the page is shared on social media (Facebook, X, LinkedIn, and similar).
 If you leave this empty, Basker falls back to the record's main image.